Non-Convex Optimization with Spectral Radius Regularization: Additional Experiment Details

 \subsection{Data Sets}

-The forest cover type data uses cartographic data to predict the tree species (as determined by the United States Forest Service) of a 30 x 30 meter cell.
-This cartographic data includes: elevation, aspect, slope, distance to surface water features, distance to roadways, hillshade index at three times of day, distance to wildfire ignition points, wilderness area designation, and soil type.
-Seven major tree species are included: spruce/fir, lodgepole pine, Ponderosa pine, cottonwood/willow, aspen, Douglis-fir, and krummholz.
-581,012 samples are included, which we split 64\%/16\%/20\% into train/validation/test data sets.
+The forest cover-type data \citep{cov} uses cartographic data to predict the tree species (as determined by the United States Forest Service) of a 30 x 30-meter cell.
+This cartographic data includes elevation, aspect, slope, distance to surface water features, distance to roadways, hill-shade index at three times of day, distance to wildfire ignition points, wilderness area designation, and soil type.
+Seven major tree species are included: spruce/fir, lodgepole pine, Ponderosa pine, cottonwood/willow, aspen, Douglas-fir, and krummholz.
+In total, 581,012 samples are included, which we split 64\%/16\%/20\% into train/validation/test data sets.

-The USPS digits data includes 16 x 16 pixels greyscale images from scanned envelopes, with the goal to identify which digit 0-9 each image corresponds to.
-This data set is already split 7,291 training and 2,007 test images.
+The USPS digits data \citep{USPS} includes 16 x 16 pixel greyscale images from scanned envelopes to identify which digit 0-9 each image corresponds to.
+This data set is already split into 7,291 training and 2,007 test images.
 We take 1/7 of the training set as validation.

-The chest X-ray data contains 1024 x 1024 pixels color images of patients' chest x-rays, and identifying which of fourteen lung diseases each patient has: atelectasis, cardiomegaly, effusion, infiltration, mass, nodule, pneumonia, pneumothorax, consolidation, edema, emphysema, fibrosis, pleural thickening, and hernia.
-Note that this is a multi-label problem: patients can have none, one, or multiple of these conditions.
-112,120 images are included, which we split 70\%/10\%/20\% into train/validation/test data sets.
+The chest X-ray data \citep{chestxray} contains 1024 x 1024 pixel color images of patients' chest X-rays, to identify which of fourteen lung diseases each patient has.
+Note that this is a multi-label problem; patients can have none, one, or multiple of these conditions.
+A total of 112,120 patients' images are included, taken between the years 1992 and 2015, which we split 70\%/10\%/20\% into train/validation/test data sets.